Carmarthen and Cardigan Railway: Gauge conversion

 The GWR converted the gauge of the South Wales Railway line to standard gauge on 12 May 1872.
 The C&CR was obliged to convert its remaining broad gauge section, the three miles from Pencader to Llandyssil, as well.
 This was completed on 1 June 1872 at which time broad-gauge operation elsewhere in Wales had already ceased: the C&CR ran the last broad gauge trains in Wales.

 Sale to the Great Western Railway

 In September 1869 a new company was formed, encouraged by the C&CR, to extend the line to Newcastle Emlyn and later to continue to Cardigan, but once again inadequate finance was forthcoming.
 In desperation the C&CR made an approach to the London and North Western Railway, inviting them to acquire the C&CR and build the extension to Newcastle Emlyn, but the LNWR saw this as a remote and unprofitable outpost and declined.

-In 1881 the C&CR line was leased to the GWR, and on 1 July 1882 the C&CR was absorbed by the GWR.
+In 1881 the C&CR line was leased to the GWR, and on 1 July 1882 the C&CR was absorbed by the GWR under the Carmarthen and Cardigan Railway Act 1881 (44 & 45 Vict. c. ccxi).